Royal Marines Police: Equipment

 This is worn with the MTP No. 3B or No. 3D uniform.
 Normal green Commando beret is also worn.
 The tri-service 'black-on-red' patch is worn on the jacket/smock sleeve.

 RM Police Troop, in the UK, do not generally carry TASER, incapacitant spray, or firearms.

-The Royal Navy Police now have their personnel wearing body warn video cameras (BWVC).
+The Royal Navy Police now have their personnel wearing body worn video cameras (BWVC).